 Ganguly is the author of Satyajit Ray: In Search of the Modern (2000) His book on Adoor Gopalakrishnan, India's most distinguished contemporary filmmaker, will be published in 2014 by Anthem Press, UK.
 His work has appeared in Sight and Sound, Film Criticism, East-West FilmJournal, The Journal of Commonwealth Literature, South Asian Cinema Journal, and Asian Cinema.

 His speaking engagements--by invitation--include the University of Chicago, University of California at Berkeley, Yale University, New York University, Temple University, the Museum of Fine Arts, Houston, and the Satyajit Ray Film Institute.
 The Smithsonian has invited him twice to serve as moderator for retrospectives on Ray and Gopalakrishnan respectively.

 Since 2003, Ganguly has been offering summer courses in Paris and Rome through the Study Abroad Programs at CU.
-These classes focus on the relationships between film and art and allow students to study the original paintings of artists such as Caravaggio, Piero della Francesca, Auguste Renoir, and Francis Bacon in relation to films inspired by their work.
+These classes focus on the relationships between film and art and allow students to study the work of painters such as Caravaggio, Piero della Francesca, and Auguste Renoir in relation to films inspired by their art.

 Originally from Calcutta, India, Ganguly studied at St. Xavier's College and Jadavpur University before coming to the US.
 His Ph.D. dissertation was a study of the work of Satyajit Ray, Henri Cartier-Bresson, and Virginia Woolf.